hamidriasat/UNet-3-Plus/README.md

 To evaluate/calculate dice accuracy of model pass same parameters to `evaluate.py` file.
 See [Config](#config) for complete hyper parameter details.

+Please check [Config](configs/config.yaml) file for more details about default training parameters.

 #### Inference performance benchmark